zckly/create-t3-turbo-ai/README.md

 # Configure environment variables.
 # There is an `.env.example` in the root directory you can use for reference
+# Make sure you add the OPENAI_API_KEY environment variable!
 cp .env.example .env

 # Push the Prisma schema to your database